SeanKilleen/seankilleen.github.io/_posts/2024-01-23-tips-to-help-yourself-stand-out-during-a-tech-job-search.md

 ## The Bullet Points

-**Your resume should have bullet points for your roles**: The organization and title are not enough, because they don't tell me enough about whether an interview makes sense, and with so many applicants, I can't give the benefit of the doubt except in very rare circumstances.
+**Your resume should have bullet points for your roles**.
+The organization and title are not enough, because they don't tell me enough about whether an interview makes sense, and with so many applicants, I can't give the benefit of the doubt except in very rare circumstances.
 I also use the resume to help formulate interview questions based on claims you make; if there's no content, it makes my job harder there too.

 I suggest taking all the data points you have for your roles, and adding them in priority order of: